Frequently Asked Questions

 11How does the school communicate with parents?

 Guides send weekly email updates, with highlights about what is happening in the class.
 Class webpages are updated with pictures helping parents get a glimpse of the activity taking place in the classroom.
-Parent/guide conferences are scheduled three times a year, at which time progress reports and standardized test results are shared.
+Parent/guide conferences are scheduled twice a year, at which time progress reports and standardized test results are shared.
 In addition, school-wide communication includes weekly email updates; quarterly newsletters, flyers and announcements delivered via children’s take home bags, and the parent portal on our website.